nf-core/funcscan/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes prokaryotic sequence data through the following steps:

-ORF prediction and annotation with either of:
+ORF prediction and annotation with any of:

 - [Prodigal](#prodigal) (default) – for open reading frame prediction.
 - [Prokka](#prokka) – open reading frame prediction and functional protein annotation.